An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Differential Algebra

 \subsection{Polynomial expansions of leading eigenvectors of $\cgst$ to arbitrary order}

-From the DA expansion of the final condition with respect to the initial condition obtained previously, DA makes it particularly easy to assemble an expansion of $\cgst$.
-Since derivatives of polynomials are straight forward to compute, DA provides built-in operators for differentiation in the $i$-th independent variable $\partial_i$.
+Since derivatives of polynomials are straight forward to compute, we can apply the partial derivative operator to differentiating the $j-$th variable of an expansion, $\partial_j$, making it particularly easy to assemble an expansion of $\cgst$.
 This means we can directly evaluate the Jacobian as